Escape to Northern Ontario and enjoy time with family this March Break.

 Hiawatha Highlands

 If your family loves outdoor winter recreation, plan your March break trip to Hiawatha Highlands.
-There are plenty of themed activities to enjoy, including their March Break Lantern Ski event on March 15 & 16 and the Fat Bike Challenge, which is offered from January 1 until March 31.
+There are plenty of themed activities to enjoy, including their March Break Lantern Ski event.

 Address: 780 Landslide Rd, Sault Ste.
 Marie